Galbar/JsonPath-PHP/README.md

 Test
 ====
-To run tests from the project root folder:
+To run tests, from the project root folder:
 `php app/test.php <jsonpath> [<file to json file>]`

 If no json file is given it defaults to the json object described previously in this file.